giffordlabcvr/Dengue-GLUE/README.md

 Indicates the coding feature within the reference sequence (envelope) where amino acid frequencies will be calculated.

 **`-l 52 52`**
 Specifies the location within the feature to be analyzed.
-Here, it focuses on amino acid position 52.
+Here, it focuses on a single amino acid position (52).

 ### Interpretation of the Output